THE STORY BEGINS with a king who, while standing in reverie at the window of his palace one evening, happened to notice a man in the town square below

 He was apparently an average man, walking home at night, who had taken the same route five nights a week for many years.

-The king followed this man in his imagination – pictures him arriving home, perfunctorily kissing his wife eating his late meal, inquiring whether everything was alright with the children, reading the paper, going to bed, perhaps engaging in the sex relation with his wife or perhaps not, sleeping, and getting up and going off to work again the next day.
+The king followed this man in his imagination – pictures him arriving home, perfunctorily kissing his wife eating his late meal, inquiring whether everything was alright with the children, reading the paper, going to bed, sleeping, and getting up and going off to work again the next day.